slendersnax/indiana-sqaures-and-the-thingamajig/README.md

 ### run

-Go to releases, download the latest `.zip` file, extract the contents somewhere, then simply double click on the extracted `indiana-squares-and-the-thingamajig-x.x.jar` file, which is an executable.
+Go to the [Releases](https://github.com/slendersnax/indiana-sqaures-and-the-thingamajig/releases) page, download the latest `.zip` file, extract the contents somewhere, then simply double click on the extracted `indiana-squares-and-the-thingamajig-x.x.jar` file, which is an executable.